-Saving money for your vacation is often the first step.
+Saving money for your vacation is often the first step to taking an epic trip or vacation.
 In this process, you’ll attempt to save as much as you can, maybe sell some things, and hunt for the best hotel and flight deals as you’re taught to.

 In this post, I’ll reveal many of my favorite tried-and-true ways to save money while traveling.
 Some of them are very simple “no duhh” rules, while others are more extreme (but if executed, are guaranteed to save you a ton of money).

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!

-DO: Save Money On Things To Do
+How To Save Money While Traveling: Things To Do

-Look for free walking tours.
+1. Look for free walking tours.

 One of my favorite ways to get my bearings in a city and to learn more about the local culture is by going on free walking tours.
 In almost all of the major destination cities, there are numerous companies that do “free” tours of their cities, with the expectation of a tip at the end.

-Look for other free activities.
+2. Look for other free activities.

 If you do a little research (Google search, Facebook events), you’ll see there are often lots of free activities in the area you’re visiting.
 Look at community calendars to see what is going on in town while you are there.
 Do a self-guided walking tour to familiarize yourself with your destination.

-Research museum pricing policies and free nights.
+3. Research museum pricing policies and free nights.

 Museums also often have a ‘pay what you can’ day once a week and sometimes have discounted admission after a certain time of day.
 Many museums also offer a free night once a month, so it’s a smart idea to research if your visit dates overlap with these days.

-Consider city tourism cards.
+4. Consider city tourism cards.

 With city passes, you can expect to get a combination of the following: free entry to a city’s top attractions, discounts at restaurants and shops, skip-the-line options at busy attractions, free public transportation, and even free guidebooks.

-Catch public transportation everywhere you go.
+5. Catch public transportation everywhere you go.

 Skip the taxi and rideshare options when you can—these fees really add up, especially if you plan on hitting multiple places in one day for several days.
 Buses, metro, trains, and rail cars are all great ways to save money, with each ride costing about $1-2.